-Using the whiteboard, projector and CD in the Bwise pack, project the image in Appendix 6 'Real Face or Mask [what you see]' (Barnardo's 'BWise to Sexual Exploitation' resource).
-Explore what a young person might see and hear from an abuser in order to manipulate them and to build false trust.
+Share the image in Appendix 6 'Real Face or Mask [what you see]' Explore what a young person might see and hear from an abuser in order to manipulate them and to build false trust.
 Is it likely to be the same or different online?

 What did Whitney see and hear from Rob?
 Capture ideas on the whiteboard around a picture of Rob.
 In a different colour, capture Rob's actual intentions.
-Appendix 6 'Real Face or Mask [groomer] provides some ideas.
+(Appendix 6 'Real Face or Mask [groomer] provides some ideas).